The Hidden Alliance of Innovation

 • 10% FGV, 7% USP, 6% Insper.

-• 28% Engineering/Computer Science, 10% Economics, 10% Business Administration.
+• 28% Engineering / Computer Science, 10% Economics, 10% Business Administration.

-The results of this mapping indicate the need to encourage diverse connections between companies and executives, "breaking the bubble" of the closed circuit of digital natives through which the main leaders circulate and creating strategic bridges with digital companies and those in the process of digitalization to expand the business ecosystem.
+The results of this mapping indicate the need to encourage diverse connections between companies and executives, "breaking through the bubble" of the closed circuit of digital natives through which the main leaders circulate and creating strategic bridges with digital companies and those in the process of digitization to expand the business ecosystem.

 Garcia Ignacio